Maloja Pass

 Maloja Pass (Italian: Passo del Maloja, German: Malojapass) (1815m a.s.l.) is a high mountain pass in the Swiss Alps in the canton of Graubünden, linking the Engadine with the Val Bregaglia, still in Switzerland and Chiavenna in Italy.
-It marks the divide between the Danube and Po watersheds.
+It marks the divide between the Inn and Po watersheds.
 Lägh da Bitabergh is near the pass.

 The road from Chiavenna to Silvaplana with distances and elevation: